The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 HTTP is stateless,this means that each request that the server receives is independent and not linked to any prior requests.

-HTTP and all extended protocols based on HTTP are established on the [request and response model](https://medium.com/@reemshakes/http-request-response-flow-for-dummies-a0f52af83af3),meaning the client sends a _request_ to the server,and the server sends back a _response_,if the request fails the response will be an error code.
-A well know error code is 404 - Not Found.
-For the full list of HTTP error codes click [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)
+HTTP and all extended protocols based on HTTP are established on the [request and response model](https://medium.com/@reemshakes/http-request-response-flow-for-dummies-a0f52af83af3), meaning the client sends a `request` to the server, and the server sends back a `response` if the request fails the response will be an error code.
+A well-known error code is 404 - Not Found.
+For the full list of HTTP error codes, click [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 **References:**
 [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview#http_is_stateless_but_not_sessionless)